-Little Liddys everywhere: The legacy of a political ‘super-klutz’
+Perspective | Little Liddys everywhere: The legacy of a political ‘super-klutz’

 Sound familiar?
 In their hapless ploy to overturn a free and fair election, Donald Trump’s lawyers called themselves an “elite strike force team.”
 This is LiddySpeak.
 (When translated to English, “elite strike force team” becomes “posse of oopsy-poopsy nincompoops.”)
 There’s a lot of Liddy in Giuliani, whose servile work for Trump was the equivalent of dragging toilet paper through the White House on the heel of his loafer.
 Sidney Powell said she was fighting a second American Revolution by making loony claims about Dominion Voting Systems; she is now being sued by the company for $1.3 billion in damages, and her defense amounts to: “What serious person would’ve taken me seriously?”

 Liddy doubled down all the way to the end.
-He prided himself on not ratting out his Watergate co-conspirators, and argued that if everyone had just shut up about it Nixon would not have been deposed.
+He prided himself on not ratting out his Watergate co-conspirators and argued that if everyone had just shut up about it Nixon would not have been deposed.
 Liddy served prison time for conspiracy, burglary and illegal wiretapping, then parlayed his “strong, fearless” masculinity into best-selling books and a talk-radio show that reached 10 million listeners.

 Maybe achieving success in the face of felony, scandal and humiliation was one scheme that Liddy did execute successfully.
 The license plate on his black Volvo was “H20GATE.”
 Infamy, for a certain brand of wild man and super-klutz, is not something to avoid.
 It is something to advertise.

 Not everyone can pull that off.
-When one of the men charged in connection to the Jan.
+When one of the men charged in connection with the Jan.
 6 storming of the Capitol was confronted by police at his home in Dallas, he was wearing a Trump T-shirt that said “I Was There, Washington, D.C., January 6, 2021.”

 You know the type.
 Just not well screwed-on, are they?